 Recipe Notes

-Note 1: Blending: Don't fill the blender more than halfway at a time.
-Remember that heat expands, so increase the speed slowly and watch to keep the mixture from exploding out or over.
-Remove the lid carefully as it will likely release a burst of steam.
-If your blender doesn’t have a hot/soup setting, you can compensate by replacing the blender lid with a folded towel and holding it in place with your hands.
-This will help reduce steam pressure.
+Note 1:ย Fill the blender no more than halfway at a time.
+Heat expands, so increase the speed slowly to prevent the mixture from overflowing.
+Remove the lid carefully to avoid a burst of steam.
+If your blender lacks a hot/soup setting, use a folded towel instead of the lid and hold it in place with your hands to reduce steam pressure.

 Serving: 1serving | Calories: 131kcal | Carbohydrates: 34.8g | Protein: 0.6g | Fat: 0.4g | Sodium: 149.4mg | Fiber: 5.4g | Sugar: 26.6g